seunomosowon/TA-connectivity/README.md

 - Improved documentation
 - Added configuration to allow automated tests of all modular inputs added by this TA via [Travis CI](http://travis-ci.org/)
 - Removed interval from inputs.conf.spec to pass appinspection
+- Fixed exception handling for connect where connection is refused
+- Refactored code to reduce imports all over the place.

 ##### Known issues